TEmplate 1

 What does the future hold?

+As the Taliban-led government enters another dispensation, Afghanistan appears to be sliding back toward the pre-2001 rule that was based on strict interpretation and enforcement of Islamic law and order.
 The last time the Islamic Emirate was in power, policies of systematic oppression of women were imposed – they were barred from public life and education.

-Currently, the Taliban runs an aid-dependent economy, which is in freefall due to sanctions and exclusion from international financial institutions.
+Currently, the Taliban runs an aid-dependent economy – one in freefall – due to sanctions and exclusion from international financial institutions.
+The Afghan state, with a population of nearly 40 million people, faces rising insecurity and is beset by widespread hunger, poverty, and drought.